SoarGroup/SoarGroup.github.io/docs/downloads/agent_development_tools/soar_data_collector.md

 No pre-built binaries are currently available for this project.

-*   The project repository is [here](https://github.com/voigtjr/soar-datacollector)
+*   The [project repository](https://github.com/voigtjr/soar-datacollector) is on GitHub
-*   A JSoar version is also available [here](https://github.com/voigtjr/jsoar-datacollector)
+*   A [JSoar version](https://github.com/voigtjr/jsoar-datacollector) is also available

 ## Documentation